googleapis/google-cloud-php/Spanner/README.md

 $authCache = new SysVCacheItemPool();
 $sessionCache = new SysVCacheItemPool([
-    'proj' => 'B' // Use different from the default ]);
+    // Use a different project identifier for ftok than the default 'proj' => 'B'
+]);

 $spanner = new SpannerClient([